 As soon as you find a swollen lymph node, book in to see your primary care doctor, suggests Benaderet.
-For most, finding swollen lymph nodes can be alarming, but often, “a thorough medical history and examination can figure out why a lymph node has become an issue,” he says.
+For most, finding them can be alarming, but often, “a thorough medical history and examination can figure out why a lymph node has become an issue,” he says.
 At that first visit, your doctor can often diagnose the cause of your condition and offer treatment.
 As mentioned earlier, a swollen lymph node is most commonly associated with a minor infection, so once this clears up, it will likely disappear.

 The term for swollen lymph nodes that are caused by a bacterial or viral infection.

 Sometimes, however, a person may suffer from worrisome symptoms which require further testing.
 “Systemic symptoms like fever, night sweats, and unexplained weight loss may necessitate further testing of your lymph nodes, including tests like an ultrasound, cat scan, or even lymph node biopsy to help discover a cause of your lymphadenopathy,” Benaderet says.
 Other warning signs include:

 - Lymph nodes that last for more than two weeks

 - Lymph nodes that are hard and unmovable

 - Lymph nodes that have appeared for no reason (i.e. you’re not suffering from an underlying infection)